ZeeJJ123/AppStore/README.md

 # Store+: A Cloud and React based App Purchase Platform with Go

-Store+ is a cutting-edge platform for creating, browsing, and searching software.
+AppStore is a cutting-edge platform for creating, browsing, and searching software.
 It harnesses the power of Go, React, and various cloud technologies to provide a seamless app purchasing experience.

 ## Key Features & Achievements